Nursing Program Requirements

 Students may take advantage of one or both accelerated course options.

 Note: Approval to take graduate courses does not guarantee admission to the M.S. program in nursing.
 Students who wish to continue their graduate studies at Fisher must complete the application process for graduate admissions.
-Please contact the Office of Graduate Admissions for more information.
+Please contact the Office of Transfer and Graduate Admissions for more information.

 Students beginning their study of nursing at St. John Fisher College follow the curriculum of the traditional nursing B.S. program.
 They may petition to take courses in the graduate program after all 300-level undergraduate courses have been completed with a GPA in nursing of 3.30 or higher.
 Students interested in an accelerated option should consult with their advisors and the graduate program director during their junior year at St. John Fisher College for more information and to obtain the appropriate registration paperwork.
 Approved traditional baccalaureate students may pursue one or both of the following options: